williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 7 | Sends the ping event | 20 | 12 | `/ping?configId=<datastreamID>` |

-Pings the backend every 10 seconds.
+A ping call is sent to the backend every 10 seconds.
 The player remains in a `paused` state.

 ```json
 {